Smart Fiberglass Solutions Contact Us Now

 • Excellent crack control performance

-• Good compatibility with cement-based and polymer coatings
+• Good compatibility with cement-based and polymer waterproof coatings

 • Wall waterproofing systems